cocos/cocos-docs/en/components/sprite.md

 After adding the Sprite component, drag the Texture or SpriteFrame type resource from the **Assets** to the `Sprite Frame` attribute reference.
 Then, the resource image can be displayed through the Sprite component.

 If this SpriteFrame resource is contained within an Atlas resource, then the `Atlas` attribute of the Sprite will be set up along with it.
-Later you can click the **choose** button next to the `Atlas` attribute to choose another SpriteFrame from this Atlas to assign to the Sprite.

 **To dynamically replace spriteframe, you need to dynamically load the picture resource before you replace it, please refer to [Acquire and load asset: how to dynamically load](../scripting/load-assets.md#how-to-dynamically-load).**